zacx-z/ChipLisp/README.md

 = ; compare integers
 to-i ; convert float to int
 to-f ; convert int to float
-eq ; check two object references are the same eval define defun
+eq ; check if two object references are the same eval define defun